A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 - One intake hose whose purpose is to take air for cooling from the outside.

-With that said, dual-hose units are still rated by both ASHRAE-128 and DOE standards.
-And these ACs still aren’t as efficient as window units.
-However, with the same ASHRAE-128 rating, a dual-hose portable AC will probably have a noticeably higher DOE rating than a single-hose unit.
+However, with the same ASHRAE-128 rating, a dual-hose portable AC will probably have a higher DOE rating than a single-hose unit.

-Dehumidifier mode
+Dehumidifier Mode

-The vast majority of portable air conditioners available out there has a dehumidifier mode.The capacity of the dehumidifier mode is measured by the amount of moisture (measured in pints) it can remove from the air in a given period, usually per day.
+The vast majority of portable air conditioners have a dehumidifier mode.
+The capacity of the dehumidifier mode is measured by the amount of moisture (measured in pints) it can remove from the air in a given period, usually per day.

 The right capacity will depend on the humidity and size of your area.
 Sylvane, a manufacturer of air treatment products, provides this chart for sizing a dehumidifier: